 Several general principles are important for effective management of intellectual property rights (IPR) in Vietnam.
 First, it is important to have an overall strategy to protect your IPR.
 Second, IPR protection in Vietnam may be different from in the United States.
 Third, rights must be registered and enforced in Vietnam, under Vietnamese laws.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
 Consequently, a U.S. trademark or patent registration will not be effective in Vietnam.

 Being a member of the World Trade Organization and World Intellectual Property Organization, Vietnam’s IP legislation covers most aspects of protection of IP in accordance with the international standards required by the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement).
-However, Vietnam’s IP enforcement mechanisms still need improvement, and awareness of the importance of IPR protection among Vietnamese consumers’ needs to be raised.
-Vietnam has been listed on the Watch List in the United States Trade Representative’s Special 301 Report for over a decade, and it remains on the Watch List in 2020.
-Tan Thanh Market in Lang Son and Saigon Square Market in Ho Chi Minh City are also listed in the USTR’s 2023 Notorious Markets report.
+However, Vietnam’s IP enforcement mechanisms still need improvement, and consumer awareness of the importance of IPR protection remains limited.
+Vietnam has been listed on the Watch List in the United States Trade Representative’s Special 301 Report for over a decade, and it remained on the Watch List as of 2025.

 The Copyright Office of Vietnam (COV) administers copyright protection law.
 Although copyrights can be protected in Vietnam without any registration requirement, formal recordation of copyrights at the COV is recommended as it would be useful as evidence of ownership in the event of a dispute.
 A copyright notice should also be affixed to the copyrighted work.
 Trade secrets, such as data, formulas or other confidential information used in business, may be protected in Vietnam, if the owner provides appropriate measures to maintain the secrets.